innovationOUtside/tm129-robotics2020/content/07_Robot_Lab/Section_00_01.md

 We can now train a simple MLP from the MNIST data and the training labels.

-The ScikitLearn `MLPClassifier` can automatically identify the number of nodes required for the input and output layers, so all we need to provide is the hidden layer(s) definition.
+The ScikitLearn `MLPClassifier` can automatically identify from a training set the number of nodes required for the input and output layers, so all we need to provide is the hidden layer(s) definition.

-For starters, let's see if we can train the network to classify the images using a single layer containing 50 hidden neurons:
+For starters, let's see if we can train the network to classify the images using a single layer containing 40 hidden neurons:

 ```python
 from sklearn.neural_network import MLPClassifier